Himesh-Jadav/Diabetes_detection/README.md

 # Final Model:

-Random Forest selected for deployment due to better generalization on test data.
+Random Forest selected for deployment due to better generalization on test data-sets.

 🖥️ Web Application (Flask)
 Users can input their medical data via a simple HTML form.